4-Axes Taig Micro Mill Computer Numerical Control (CNC)

 The CPU, LCD, opto-isolation, safety charge pump, &

-pendant interfaces are protected by a computer monitored (RS232)
+pendant interfaces are protected by a computer monitored

-APC uninterruptable power supply (UPS) while the stepper motor control circuit
+uninterruptable power supply (UPS) while the stepper motor control circuit

-is protected by a standard APC surge protector.
+is protected by a standard surge protector.

 software connected via a USB.